 Ali Ahadi is an Iranian-Canadian Vancouver based artist and writer.
-His practice spans from site-specific ephemeral installations to sculpture, photo and video-based works, writing and translation.
+His practice spans site-specific ephemeral installations to sculpture, photo and video-based works, writing and translation.
 In Ahadi’s works, the work is constituted through addressing art’s problems of presentation and representation, monsteration and demonstration, and, finally, the relationships between aesthetics and contingent forms of abstractions.His proposed protocol of abstraction calls for what he terms a “monster”, an assemblage of a disorganized relation between the linguistic economy and the optical economy of an object.
+In particular, his work engages with English as the hegemonic vector of the political economy of capital, globally conditioning the possibilities of thinking.
+Ahadi’s “Visitor” is a subject-figure transforming this dominance from within through a counter-syntax of resistance and translation.

 Ahadi is an internationally exhibited artist.
 He has presented solo exhibitions at Hayward Gallery, Delfina Foundation, Griffin Art Projects, Ag Galerie, Tehran 8th Sculpture Biennial, Grunt Gallery, and participated in a body of group exhibitions at Morris and Helen Belkin Art Gallery, Milan Image Art, Access Gallery, and Richmond Art Gallery, to name a few.
 He holds a PhD in Interdisciplinary Studies with a focus on continental philosophy and aesthetics from the University of British Columbia.
 He currently teaches in the UBC’s Department of Art History, Visual Art, and Theory, where he previously received his MFA in visual arts in 2012.